 The Code requires non-current assets carried in the balance sheet at fair value are revalued at intervals of no more than five years.
 The current economic climate has resulted in more volatile asset values and in recognition of this, both financial assets and property assets have been reviewed to take account of any material reductions in value.
-Council dwellings were valued as at 31 March 2016 by the Council Valuer.
-In assessing the value of council housing, the valuer must take account of the local rental market conditions.
-The value of council dwellings has therefore been adjusted as at 31 March 2017 by an indexation factor which reflects any movements in local market conditions.
+In assessing the value of council housing, valuers take account of the local rental market conditions.